google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/filtering_data.rst

 Filters make this kind of exercise significantly easier.
 What was previously a complicated formula is now just two simple filters.
-Moreover, filters allow you to be more specific with your conditions.
-Suppose, instead of looking at painters who only have French nationality, you now want to look at painters for whom at least one of their nationalities is French.
+Moreover, filters allow you to be more specific with your conditions, which makes them a powerful but easy tool to use.
+Suppose, instead of looking at painters who only have French nationality, you now want to look at painters for whom *at least one* of their nationalities is French.
 (For example, this includes Alfred Sisley, whose nationalities are French and British.)

 Since this filter is not based on an exact equality, you need to use a “Filter by condition”.
 You can change the filter applied to the “nationality” column,